A Complete Guide to Amazon Seller Fees in 2022

 In order to sell on Amazon you’ll need to sign up for a seller central membership.
 You’ll have two different payment options, so you’ll have to choose the one that best suits your business:

-Individual Seller: With this plan there’s no monthly subscription.
+Amazon Individual Seller Fees: With this plan there’s no monthly subscription.
 Instead, you’ll pay $0.99 every time you sell a product.
 In addition, you’ll also pay a referral fee that ranges from 6%- 45% and closing fees that range from $0.45 to $1.35.

-Professional Seller: This plan comes with a monthly subscription fee of $39.99.
+Amazon Professional Seller Fees: This plan comes with a monthly subscription fee of $39.99.
 However, you don’t have to pay the $0.99 fee for every item you sell.
 Referral and closing fees still apply to Professional Seller accounts though.

 If you do the math you’ll realize that if you sell less than 40 products a month it’s cheaper to go with the Individual Seller plan, whereas if you sell more than 40 products a month the Professional Seller plan becomes more cost-effective.